Calgary Waldorf School

 In Grade Seven, students are charged with emotional vitality, questioning authority and needing greater accuracy and articulation.
-The heroic figures of the Renaissance and the Age of Discovery challenge seventh graders to take responsibility for their actions.
+The heroic figures of the Renaissance and the Age of Discovery challenge grade sevens to take responsibility for their actions.
 The lives of explorers, artists, and great thinkers provide a mirror for the budding adolescent in his/her newly developing identity.
 The adolescent’s emotional life is explored in a thoughtful, organized way through poetry, geometry, and perspective drawing.
 Cognitive skills are challenged by the increasing expectation of clarity and order in verbal and written expression as well as through the observation of phenomena in the sciences, the humanities, and the arts.

 The students are increasingly experiencing themselves as individuals with tastes and impulses of their own.
 They rightfully challenge accepted practices and ideas in order to understand and participate in a more independent way.
 The goal is for the student to experience a stronger sense of self-mastery and responsibility.